Algebraic Structures and Stochastic Differential Equations driven by Levy processes: Introduction

-Then given any invertible map $f\colon\mathrm{Diff}(\mathbb{R}^N)\rightarrow\mathrm{Diff}(\mathbb{R}^N)$, we expand the series $f(\varphi_t)$, truncate according to a chosen grading and then apply $f^{-1}$.
+This separated form is key and crucial to all our subsequent developments herein.
+Now, given any invertible map $f\colon\mathrm{Diff}(\mathbb{R}^N)\rightarrow\mathrm{Diff}(\mathbb{R}^N)$, the corresponding map-truncate-invert scheme is constructed thus: we expand the series $f(\varphi_t)$, truncate according to a chosen grading and then apply $f^{-1}$.
 See \textsection~\ref{sec:convalg} for more details, in particular how to construct such integrators in the L\'evy-driven context.
-The case $f=\log$ corresponds to the exponential Lie series integrator of Castell--Gaines for Stratonovich drift-diffusion equations above, which in practice can be implemented as follows.
+The case $f=\log$ corresponds to the exponential Lie series integrator of Castell--Gaines for Stratonovich drift-diffusion equations; see Castell \& Gaines \cite{CasGai95,CasGai96}.
+In practice the $f=\log$ case can be implemented as follows.
 The series $\psi_t=\log\varphi_t$ lies in the Lie algebra generated by the underlying vector fields with the scalar coefficients given by combinations of multiple Stratonovich integrals.
 Any truncation $\hat\psi_t$ with the multiple integrals replaced by suitable approximate samples is also a vector field.
 The corresponding solution approximation is $\hat y_t=\exp\hat\psi_t\circ y_0$.
 This can be generated by solving the ordinary differential system $u'=\hat\psi_t\circ u$ for $u=u(\tau)$ on $\tau\in[0,1]$ with $u(0)=y_0$.
 Typically this is achieved using a suitable numerical scheme.
 The approximation $u(1)$ represents $\hat y_t$.
-Generally, other than the cases stipulated above, the Castell--Gaines method is not asymptotically efficient.
+Generally, apart from the low order cases stipulated below, the Castell--Gaines method is not asymptotically efficient.
 This was shown by Malham \& Wiese \cite{MalWie} who consequently considered the problem of designing so-called efficient integrators for Stratonovich drift-diffusion equations driven by multiple independent Wiener processes.
 Here, efficient integrators of a given order have leading order error which is always less than that for the corresponding stochastic Taylor scheme, independent of the governing vector fields.
 Malham \& Wiese \cite{MalWie} then proved that an integration scheme based on the map $f=\mathrm{sinhlog}$ is efficient.
 These results were obtained in the absence of a drift term and extended to incorporate drift in Ebrahimi--Fard, Lundervold, Malham, Munthe--Kaas \& Wiese \cite{EfLMMkW}.
-It is the generalization of this latter result to L\'evy-driven systems that we will consider presently.
+It is the generalization of this latter result to L\'evy-driven systems that we consider presently.